AndrewHarrisSPU/satset/README.md

 # satset

 ## How to build it:
-From the repository directory, with Go installed and available :
+From the repository directory, with Go installed and available:
 ```
 go build
 ```